meklitAlemu/ENSE374_Troi/Curre-Download-Files/Installation.md

 ### Remote Servers (Mongodb Atlas and Heroku)

 1. [Install Heroku here]() <br>
-    Check successful download with the following command in `powershell` note that you may need to restart your.
+    Check successful download with the following command in `powershell` note that you may need to restart your computer.
     ```
     heroku --version
     ```